ianaquino47/boris-bikes/README.md

-<<<<<<< HEAD
 # boris-bikes
 Let's go back several years, to the days when there were no Boris Bikes.
 Imagine that you're a junior developer (that was easy).
 Transport for London, the body responsible for delivery of a new bike system, come to you with a plan: a network of docking stations and bikes that anyone can use.
 They want you to build a program that will emulate all the docking stations, bikes, and infrastructure (repair staff, and so on) required to make their dream a reality.
 =======
 # Boris Bikes Challenges